206: Ring of Terror

 See above note on Yul Brynner.

-It’s a Boy Scout conference.
+It’s a Boy Scout compass.

 The Boy Scouts of America, part of the international Scout Movement, is one of the largest youth organizations in the U.S. Since its founding in 1910, BSA has trained more than 110 million members in responsible citizenship, character development, and self-reliance through outdoor activities.